 By chance one day, Morgan turned out the coat’s pockets, and written on the inside of one, he found a name: L. Frank Baum.

 Maud confirmed that the coat was her husband’s, and was presented with it after filming wrapped.
 Costumer Mary Mayer remembered that people thought the story was too good to be true, but in a sense it’s completely natural.
-It was almost as if the author had given the film his blessing in spite of passing on twenty years previously.
+It was as if the author had given the film his blessing in spite of passing on twenty years previously.

 Baum had very much wanted Oz to be a movie, because he loved entertaining children.
 He tried hard during his lifetime to make Oz successful onscreen, but it was a dream deferred.
 For nearly a century, the 1939 film has delighted audiences the world over, so it’s pretty safe to say Baum got his wish.